In the Classroom

 Rise offers occupational, physical, speech and music therapies using a collaborative/consultation service delivery model.
 Therapies are provided in the classroom and are integrated into the daily routine to promote carryover of skills throughout the day.
 Therapists confer with parents and the teacher to discuss recommendations and make referrals for additional therapy services as appropriate.

 The School is licensed by the Child Care Licensing Division of the Texas Department of Family and Protective Services.
 Rise receives annual unannounced site visits.
 The most recent compliance report is posted on the Rise Bulletin Board.
-Rise School is also accredited by the National Association of Education of Young Children (NAEYC).
+The Ashford Rise School is also accredited by the National Association of Education of Young Children (NAEYC).

 The Ashford Rise School functions as an instructional program of local colleges and universities including The University of Texas at Dallas and Texas Woman’s University.
 Students may participate in a variety of ways, usually working directly with the children in some capacity.
 Students are closely supervised by the Rise staff.
 If students are performing any tests or procedures that may be considered experimental or are being completed for the purpose of a thesis or dissertation, parental permission must be received.